marcoscgdev/HeaderDialog/README.md

 - Custom header text gravity (NEW)
 - Custom message text gravity (NEW)
 - Show or hide header shadow (NEW)
-- Multiline title text option (NEW)
+- Multiline header title text option (NEW)
 - Arabic text support (NEW)

 ---